TradeIdeasPhilip/compress/README.md

 For each byte we look at the previous N bytes to gather statistics.
 For every byte we are looking at the previous **eight** bytes for context.
+We chose that number because it's easy to do all at once with a 64 bit integer.

 Consider the 9 letter string "Pizza Pie".
 If we were about to encode the "e" at the end, we'd look at history and look for "Pizza Pi".
-If you see "Pizza Pie" in history, that's a match of **eight** bytes, and a very strong sign that an "e" is next.
+If you see "Pizza Pie" in history, that's a perfect match of **eight** bytes, and a very strong sign that an "e" is next.
-If you see "Cherry Pie" in history, that is a match of three bytes.
+If you see "Cherry Pie" in history, that is a match of three bytes: " Pi".
-" Pi"
 That also suggests that the next letter is "e", but this is a shorter match so it's a weaker hint.

 If you see "Multiply by 2 Pi!" in history, that's a conflicting hint.